2007H3/cde/adr-red-gate-sql-provision.md

 1. Map out security
 1. Install Sql Provision on Server
 1. Source datbase must be masked, so apply mask
+    - Powershell cmdlets can be use to create scripts that can be run in Sql Server Agent on a schedule
 1. Create an Image from source db (scs_auto_gsfs) using web UI
 1. Create a clone from Image using web UI
 1. Test access to the clone